guadacasuso/Drones/DJIMatrice/README.md

 ##You need to install:
 [Android Studio] (https://developer.android.com/studio/index.html) and the last version of JDK.
-DJI Android Mobile SDK
+[DJI Android Mobile SDK] (http://developer.dji.com/mobile-sdk/downloadsl)

+##You need to Register:
+your App and generate a Developer profile in case you dont have one.

 ##Swing by:
 [The documentation that DJI released] (https://developer.dji.com/mobile-sdk/documentation/introduction/index).
+You probably want to review the SDK Integration sample to start.
 Great sample codes are in [their Github repo] (https://github.com/dji-sdk/Mobile-SDK-Android)